UltronTheAI/FreeOnlineDB/README.md

 Server lik https://free-online-db.herokuapp.com/

-How To Use This DB = Use Python Module <a href="https://github.com/UltronTheAI/FreeOnlineDB/raw/main/FreeOnlineDB.rar">File</a>
+How To Use This DB = Use Python Module <a href="https://github.com/UltronTheAI/FreeOnlineDB/raw/main/FreeOnlineDB.rar">File</a> Add This All Files To Your Project

   #   USE DB BY Python